Meet our team of advisors fostering students’ success by providing meaningful resources and purposeful support in career development.

 Dr. Kotter-Gruehn obtained her B.S. and M.S. in Psychology from Dresden University of Technology and her Ph.D. in Psychology from the Free University, Berlin.
 She has taught a variety of courses (e.g., Developmental Psychology, Research Methods, Social Relationships) at NCSU, Duke University, Humboldt University of Berlin and Dresden University of Technology.
 She is a lifespan developmental psychologist and has conducted and published research focusing on psychosocial development in adulthood.

-Kasey is a second year graduate student at NCSU in the Applied Social and Community Psychology program.
+Kasey is a third year graduate student at NCSU in the Applied Social and Community Psychology program.
 She graduated from the University of Minnesota with a B.A. in Psychology and a B.A. in Sociology.
 Her research interests revolve around how mindsets affect health behavior change (e.g. eating and exercise behaviors), body image and self-regulation.

-Ashley is a first year graduate student at NC State in the Lifespan Developmental Psychology program.
+Ashley is a second year graduate student at NC State in the Lifespan Developmental Psychology program.
 She graduated from (go Wolfpack!) with a B.A. in Psychology.
 Her research interests include how age, intellectual development and social development influence military mental health outcomes.